What does it take for a sports team to be successful?

 What is the time commitment for a Virtual Judge?

-Virtual Judges will have four weeks in the month of March to score approximately 10 Mission Folders, the final student project.
+Virtual Judges will have three weeks in the month of March to score approximately 10-15 Mission Folders, the final student project.
 Each folder takes approximately one hour to complete on average.
 If you complete your assigned folders before the deadline, you may be asked to score additional folders to ensure all folders are scored.